 This company pays you around $20 to $50 per session, but that depends on the factors and the location of the center.
 Generally, you’ll spend an hour and a half at BioLife Plasma Services centers.

-To check if there are BioLife Plasma Services near you, you can check their website.
+To check if BioLife Plasma Services is near you, you can check their website.

 3. Grifols Plasma

 This company is a global healthcare company and has been operating in Barcelona since 1909.
 Grifols plasma has over 23,000 employees spread over more than 30 countries and regions.
 This company is also one of the leading plasma collectors that sets standards for quality, safety, and ethical leadership in the industry.